Licantropo3392/shutdown-on-lan/README.md

 ## Adding the Command to Startup on Windows

-To run `shutdown-on-lan` automatically at startup on Windows, follow these steps:
+To run `shutdown-on-lan` automatically at startup on Windows without opening a terminal, follow these steps:

+1. Create a batch file:
+    - Open a text editor and paste the following content:
+      ```batch
+      @echo off
+      start "" /B pythonw -m shutdown_on_lan.main
+      ```
+    - Save the file as `shutdown-on-lan.bat`.

-1. Create a shortcut:
+2. Create a shortcut:
     - Right-click on your desktop or in a folder and select `New > Shortcut`.
-    - In the location field, enter:
+    - In the location field, enter the path to the `shutdown-on-lan.bat` file.
-      ```sh
-      cmd /c "shutdown-on-lan --<PORT> --<MESSAGGE>"
-      ```
-    - Click `Next` and give the shortcut a name, e.g., `Shutdown On Lan`.
+    - Click `Next` and give the shortcut the name `shutdown-on-lan`.

-2. Move the shortcut to the Startup folder:
+3. Move the shortcut to the Startup folder:
     - Press `Win + R`, type `shell:startup`, and press `Enter`.
     - Move the shortcut you created into the Startup folder.

-Now, `shutdown-on-lan` will run automatically when you log in to Windows.
+This will run `shutdown-on-lan` in the background without opening a terminal and add an icon to the system tray.
+You can quit the application by right-clicking the tray icon and selecting "Quit".

 ## Arguments